peterldowns/peterdowns.com/md/growing-up.md

 * Feeling content with a night in watching Netflix?
 * Realizing that some things are outside of your control?

-I ask because I meet all of the above criteria, but damn, I don't feel like an adult.

 **Do adults know what they're doing?**